openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofCircle(80, 90, 15);
 	ofRect(65, 110, 30, 60);

-And you end up with something like this:
+And we end up with something like this:

 ![Monochromatic Family](images/intrographics_coordsystemfamily.png "A little monochromatic stick figure family")

-What if, after figuring out the coordinates for all your shapes, you decided that you wanted to draw that family at a different spot on the screen, or you decided that you wanted to clone the family and draw a row of them?
-You *could* change all the positions of the shapes you are drawing, or you could just use `ofTranslate` to move your coordinate system and leave the positions as they are:
+What if, after figuring out the coordinates for all our shapes, we decided that we wanted to draw that family at a different spot on the screen, or we decided that we wanted to clone the family and draw a row of them?
+We *could* change all the positions of the shapes we are drawing, or we could just use `ofTranslate` to move our coordinate system and leave the positions as they are:

 	ofBackground(255);
 	ofColor purpleColor(231, 49, 247, 200);